Cog-Creators/Red-DiscordBot/docs/autostart_systemd.rst

 :code:`sudo -e /etc/systemd/system/red@.service`

-Paste the following and replace all instances of :code:`username` with your Linux username (you can use the :code:`whoami` command if you're unsure), and :code:`path` with the location you obtained above:
+Paste the following in the file, and replace all instances of :code:`username` with the Linux username you retrieved above, and :code:`path` with the python path you retrieved above.

 .. code-block:: none